Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Bronze Dragon.md

   "name": "Frightful Presence"
 - "desc": "The dragon uses one of the following breath weapons.\n\n- Lightning Breath.\
     \ The dragon exhales lightning in a 90-foot line that is 5 feet wide.
 Each creature\
-    \ in that line must make a DC 19 Dexterity saving throw, taking dice: 12d10|avg\
+    \ in that line must make a DC 19 Dexterity saving throw, taking dice:12d10|text(66)\
     \ (12d10) lightning damage on a failed save, or half as much damage on a successful\
     \ one.  \n- Repulsion Breath.
 The dragon exhales repulsion energy in a 30-foot\
     \ cone.
 Each creature in that area must succeed on a DC 19 Strength saving throw.\